Mohamedawad114/Social-Media-App/README.md

 Rate limiting + sanitization.

 Strict TypeScript types and OOP structure.

+*for testing*

+-- use k6 for test the load

 🧱 Architecture Overview
 Layered OOP Architecture → Controller / Service / Repository.